 Skip to main content

-Parade of Spirits Official Post: Remarks, "Rules," and Expectations for 2023.
+Parade of Spirits Official Post: Remarks, "Rules," and Expectations for 2024.
 Please Read!

 PARADE OF SPIRITS OFFICIAL POST

-REMARKS ON 2023 (Including a few "rules" and expectations):
+REMARKS ON 2024 (Including a few "rules" and expectations):

 This will be posted in multiple places.
-Please do read.
+Please do read!

 Our event is shaping up to be off the hook this year!
-Our new blog provides the back story that has been the functional basis of the Parade and much of the mythology that is depicted emerges from Pennsylvania Dutch folklore and tradition.
+Our blog provides the back story that has been the functional basis of the Parade and much of the mythology that is depicted emerges from Pennsylvania Dutch folklore and tradition.
 Similar "shadow side" concepts exist in cultures around the world, and we invite people to share their depictions of their liminal beings.

 This is an inclusive event.
 No racist or bigoted expressions will be tolerated.
 Although, in the past, the Pennsylvania Dutch traditions were to color the face of certain characters in coal or black makeup to represent entry to homes through chimneys, this is not acceptable given the history of blackface in other, racism-based contexts as an oppressive or mocking tool.
 This event is about celebrating our diversity in our shared space, so Gedreier Eckhart wears gray, green, and gold makeup to represent the goddess Holle keeping him active in Her service, though he has been dead for 1,400 years.